Bread and Roses

-"Bread and Roses" is a political slogan as well as the name of an associated poem and song.
-It originated from a speech given by American women's suffrage activist Helen Todd; a line in that speech about "bread for all, and roses too" inspired the title of the poem Bread and Roses by James Oppenheim.
+"Bread and Roses" is a political slogan associated with women's suffrage and the labor movement, as well as an associated poem and song.
+It originated in a speech given by American women's suffrage activist Helen Todd; a line in that speech about "bread for all, and roses too" inspired the title of the poem Bread and Roses by James Oppenheim.
 The poem was first published in The American Magazine in December 1911, with the attribution line "'Bread for all, and Roses, too'—a slogan of the women in the West."
 The poem has been translated into other languages and has been set to music by at least three composers.

 The phrase is commonly associated with the textile strike in Lawrence, Massachusetts, between January and March 1912, now often referred to as the "Bread and Roses strike".
-The slogan pairing bread and roses, appealing for both fair wages and dignified conditions, found resonance as transcending "the sometimes tedious struggles for marginal economic advances" in the "light of labor struggles as based on striving for dignity and respect", as Robert J. S. Ross wrote in 2013.
+The slogan pairing bread and roses, appealing for both fair wages and dignified working conditions, found resonance as transcending "the sometimes tedious struggles for marginal economic advances" in the "light of labor struggles as based on striving for dignity and respect", as Robert J. S. Ross wrote in 2013.

 History

+Traditional background

+The background of the motif "Bread and Roses" is the miracle of the roses in the legend of Elisabeth of Hungary.
+She is the saint mostly related to charity and care for the poor.
+The legend tells the story of Elisabeth smuggling bread to the poor, against the will of her husband.
+When she was caught in the act, she had to uncover her basket - but only roses were found in it.
+A very similar legend is associated with Elizabeth of Portugal, who smuggled bread under her cloak to offer the poor.

+While the legend has either bread or roses for the poor, the political claim demands both.
+The bread represents basic needs and the rose the dignity, appreciation, and human rights.